nearform/trail/packages/trail-core/README.md

 To sort results, use the `sort` attribute.
 It supports sorting by the `id`, `when`, `who`, `what` and `subject` attributes.
 The default sort direction is ascending, but it can be reversed by prepending a dash. (i.e: `-who`).
 The default value is `-when`.

-Returns an array of found trail objects.
+Returns an object with the result count and array of found trail objects.

 ### `async TrailsManager.enumerate({from, to, type, page, pageSize, desc})`